 In addition to simply reviewing Shopify data, you can use our segmentation tool to target subscribers based on buyer behavior.

 For example, you might send a coupon to encourage repeat buyers who haven’t purchased any products in the past 60 days.
-You could also combine purchase history with member ratings to target your most loyal customers who have purchased recently.
+You could also combine purchase history with contact ratings to target your most loyal customers who have purchased recently.

 We also offer a selection of pre-built e-commerce segments in the